-In the event a security is downgraded to a level that ceases to meet Policy credit quality guidelines, the external manager will notify the university's investment staff within one business day of the downgrade.
-The security must then be sold within 30 days unless the manager's reasoning to continue to hold the security is approved in writing by the University Treasurer.
+In the event a security is downgraded to a level that ceases to meet credit quality guidelines specified in the contract, the external manager will notify the university's investment staff within one business day of the downgrade.
+The security must then be sold within 30 days unless the manager's reasoning to continue to hold the security is approved in writing by the VPF.